jgocm/ssl-detector/README.md

 ```

 ### TensorRT Setup
 We generate TensorRT models from a ONNX file converted from TensorFlow Lite.
-However, [NonMaxSuppression operation is still in tests on TensorRT 8](https://github.com/onnx/onnx-tensorrt/blob/8.2-GA/docs/operators.md), so it is not possible to run the detection model.
+However, [NonMaxSuppression operation is still in tests in TensorRT 8.2](https://github.com/onnx/onnx-tensorrt/blob/8.2-GA/docs/operators.md), so it is not possible to run the detection model.
 TensorRT's batchedNMSPlugin and nmsPlugin are not compatible with TensorFlow Lite's TFLite_Detection_PostProcess.
 Therefore, create a plugin TFLiteNMS_TRT to run the TensorFlow Lite detection model.

 Reference: [TensorRT (TensorFlow 1 TensorFlow Lite Detection Model)](https://github.com/NobuoTsukamoto/tensorrt-examples/blob/main/python/detection/README.md)

-The built TensorRT plugins are available at the [TensorRT](https://github.com/jgocm/ssl-detector/tree/main/TensorRT) folder and should replace the already installed packages with the following steps:
+To build TensorRT with the plugin, follow these steps:

 1. Jetson's pre-installed CMake is 3.10.2, but TensorRT requires 3.13 or higher, so install cmake it from snap:
 ```